cert-manager/website/content/en/docs/installation/openshift.md

 cert-manager supports running on OpenShift in a similar manner to [Running on Kubernetes](../kubernetes/).
 It runs within your OpenShift cluster as a series of deployment resources.
-It utilises [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources) to configure Certificate Authorities and request certificates.
+It utilities [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources) to configure Certificate Authorities and request certificates.